IGEL-Community/PSIGEL/Docs/Get-UMSDevice.md

 # Get-UMSDevice

 ## SYNOPSIS
-Gets information on an device.
+Gets information on a device.

 ## SYNTAX